LearningNerd/100daysofcode/README.md

 **#TIL:**
   - The `fr` unit in CSS is super cool -- it stands for a part (or *fraction*) of the available space!
-  - Finally using CSS Grids again
+  - Finally using CSS Grids again!

 **Resources on CSS Grids:**
   - https://gridbyexample.com/examples/